 Without proper preparation, jumping into an exercise routine could limit your success, break your motivation, or even lead to severe health problems.
 Here are a few excellent guidelines to follow if you want to start running after 40.

-- Tips To Start Running While Minimizing The Risk
+- Running Lowers The Risk Of Cancer

 Things You Should Know Before You Start Running

 Whether you were active in your younger years, or even if you were never active before in your life, running is an excellent way to get fit and healthy.
 But before you put on your running shoes, take note of these facts.